 Though students will vary in the progress they make toward the M.S. and Ph.D. degrees, the faculty members of the Industrial-Organizational Psychology Program have definite expectations of the progress that students should make toward completing degree requirements.
-For a student accepted for the Ph.D. degree and entering the program with a bachelor's degree, the table on the following page outlines these expectations.
-A second table breaks down the number of courses required from each group of courses above.
+For a student accepted for the Ph.D. degree and entering the program with a bachelor's degree, the tables on the following two pages outline these expectations, one in which the student finishes all courses in the first 2.5 years, and another wherein they finish all courses in the first three years.
+Of course, some students' trajectories will be different and may not fit exactly what is displayed in these tables and are meant as a general guideline based on course availability and other factors pertinent to the particular student.
+A third table breaks down the number of courses required from each group of courses above.
 Following these tables is a list of recommended goals students should keep in mind as they progress through the program.
 Students entering with master's degrees will need to determine with the consult of their advisor and the program chair on which course credits will transfer and whether the thesis from the previous program will transfer.

 In general, it is expected that students complete their M.S. thesis requirements (proposal and defense) between their 2nd and 3rd years; Comprehensive examinations should be completed between the student's 3rd year and the 1st semester of their 4th year.
-The dissertation should be completed (proposed and defended) by the 5^{th} year.
+The dissertation should be completed (proposed and defended) by the 5th year.
 Of course, exceptions will arise and your best barometer of your progress will be in your own consultation with your advisor.